lorenzorossi8497/lorenzorossi8497.github.io/index.md

   </tr>
 </table>

-I am a PhD Student at the Economics Department at the Ca' Foscari University of Venice.
+I am a PhD Student in the Economics Department at Ca' Foscari University of Venice.

 My research interests are Political Economy and Policy Evaluation.